StormingChris/Test-Score-Calculator/README.md

 This Project is made using LC-3 assembly language.

 ## Installation
-To use this program, download the files and run in your favorite LC-3 simulator.
+To use this program, download the file, compile in your LC-3 editor and run in your favorite LC-3 simulator.

 ## Usage
 Use this program to find the min, max, and average for 5 test scores.